 Back pain can form from over time or appear suddenly.
 Sciatica typically starts with a herniated disc in your lower lumbar region, and injury or years of overuse can wear down the cartilage between your discs, the soft center can push out the hard outer ring.
 This herniated disc can put pressure on the surrounding nerves, one being the Sciatic Nerve.*

 You could also be recommended for physical therapy, where your physician will develop a stretching and exercise regimen for you.
 This modality can help you improve your posture and take pressure off of the sciatic nerve.
-In some cases, you may need surgery, which will be determined by your spine specialist.*
+In some cases, you may need a procedure, which will be determined by your sciatica surgeon.*

 *The effectiveness of diagnosis and treatment will vary by patient and condition.
 New York Spine Institute does not guarantee certain results.